exohood/token-launchpad/README.md

 # Create and Issue your own Token 🪙

-Choose between the Ethereum network, BNB Chain, Polygon, or Exohood to create and deploy your smart contract on a project, company, art, music, asset or a game.
-You do not need programming knowledge; you only have to follow the instructions below.
+Choose between the Ethereum, Base, Solana, Arbitrum, Avalanche, Polygon, Binance.
+Blast or Exohood to create and deploy your smart contract for a project, company, artwork, music, asset, or game.
+No programming knowledge is required simply follow the instructions below.

 # Token Instructions ⚠️

-How to create and deploy a smart contract on Ethereum, BNB Chain, Polygon, Exohood with Exohood Token Launchpad
+How to create and deploy a smart contract on Ethereum, Base, Solana, Arbitrum, Avalanche, Polygon, Binance.
+Blast or Exohood using the Exohood Token Launchpad:

-1. Choose the token offering pack and pay it.
-Remember the payment is the same network you choose.
-For example: if you choose Ethereum token the payment is made using USDT in Ethereum network.
+1. Choose your token offering package and make the payment.

+•	Payments must be made on the same network as your chosen token.
+For example, if you select an Ethereum token, payment should be made using USDT on the Ethereum network.

-2. Create smart contract:
+2. Create your smart contract:

 a.
-Choose the name of your token: a name for the project or company without spaces, usually 5-25 symbols.
-Lower and uppercase.
+Token name: Choose a name for your project or company.
+The name should be 5-25 characters long and can include both uppercase and lowercase letters (no spaces).

 b.
-Token owner: is the same address in which you make the payment.
+Token owner address: This should be the same address used to make the payment.

 c.
-Token symbol: Usually 3-4 Letters like ETH, BTC, EXO, etc., Please check that it´s unique before deploying the contract.
+Token symbol: Use 3-4 unique letters (e.g., ETH, BTC, EXO).
+Ensure the symbol is not already in use before deploying the contract.

 d.
-Decimals: Defines the number of decimals for the token.
-0-50 numerals are accepted.
-18 are mainly used.
+Decimals: Set the number of decimals for your token (e.g., 0-50).
+The standard is 18 decimals.

 e.
-Token supply: Is the quantity you mint, can be reserved as the tokens for the Team, Rewards or Investors.
+Token supply: Specify the total quantity to mint.
+You can allocate tokens for the team, rewards, or investors.

 f.
-Token allocations Address: Is the address in which you supply your tokens
+Token allocation address: Provide the address where your tokens will be supplied.

 # Deploy your Contract 🚀